 Does fluorite fluoresce?

 Yes.
 Many varieties of fluorite show intense blue-violet fluorescence under ultraviolet (UV) light.
-Brazilian varieties are especially known for this effect.
-You can check it with a 365 nm UV flashlight: beads with violet and blue zones usually fluoresce clearly.
+Brazilian varieties are particularly known for this effect.
+You can check this with a 365 nm UV flashlight: beads with violet and blue zones often fluoresce clearly.

-See also: mineral bracelet collection · faceted gemstones.
+See also: mineral bracelets collection · faceted gemstones.